Hauntedwolf2000/Scorm_Package_Automation/README.md

 * The score parsing uses a simple regex for integers; if `maxpoints` uses floats or different formats, update the regex accordingly.
 * The script is developed as a single `.ps1` file to make deployment easy for end users (no dot-sourcing or modules required).

-## Contribution

-Contributions, bug reports, and pull requests are welcome.
-Suggested areas for improvement:

-* Auto-detect the Chrome binary across platforms and edge browser.
-* Provide an exportable CSV for bulk reports.
-* Add a preview of `data.js` matches (show lines) before zipping.
-* Add unit-tests around parsing logic.

-If you submit a PR, please include a short description, the rationale, and test steps.

-## License

-Include your preferred license file (`LICENSE`) in the repo root.
-If you don't have a preference, the [MIT License](https://opensource.org/licenses/MIT) is a permissive option.

----

-*Generated README for the D‑Forge SCORM GUI — update and tailor as needed before publishing to GitHub.*